russellbomer/scrapesuite/docs/archive/FRAMEWORK_INTEGRATION.md

 ## Overview

-ScrapeSuite now integrates **framework detection** directly into the item selector analysis phase.
+Foundry now integrates **framework detection** directly into the item selector analysis phase.
 When the wizard analyzes HTML, it automatically detects the underlying CMS/framework (Drupal, WordPress, Bootstrap, etc.) and **prioritizes framework-typical patterns** in the 25-option selector table.

 This makes the wizard significantly smarter by guiding users toward the correct selectors immediately, rather than burying them among generic patterns.